AntonCSalvador/vishyAman/README.md

 8. **Boom!**
     - Once the analysis is complete, the frontend will display the best moves suggested by DFS and BFS algorithms.
     - You will also see the time taken for each algorithm to compute the results.

+## Troubleshooting

+If you encounter issues while setting up or running Vishy Aman, here are a few common problems and their solutions:

+- **Dependency Installations:** Ensure that you have correctly installed all the dependencies.
+Refer back to the step where you run `pip install -r requirements.txt` in the backend directory.
+If you encounter any errors during installation, make sure Python and pip are correctly installed and up to date on your system.

+- **Correct Fetch URL in `board.js`:** When the frontend attempts to communicate with the backend, it uses a fetch request in `board.js`.
+Ensure that this fetch request points to the correct URL where `app.py` is running.
+Typically, this will be something like `http://127.0.0.1:5000/process_fen`.
+If you've configured the Flask app to run on a different port or host, you'll need to update this URL accordingly but MAKE SURE YOU ADD THE `/process_fen`.

+- **Browser Compatibility:** If you're experiencing issues with how the website looks or behaves, make sure you're using a compatible web browser.
+We recommend using the latest version of Firefox, Chrome, or Safari.
+If you're using a different or outdated browser, some features might not function as expected.

+By following these troubleshooting steps, most common issues with running the Vishy Aman Chess Puzzle Solver should be resolved.
+If problems persist, consider checking console logs in your web browser for any error messages that could provide more insight into the issue.